garma83/trois/README.md

 - Added support for mouseUp and mouseDown
 - Added examples directory
 - Added intersections in pointer event to help determine order
+- added orbital control with autorotate that can be triggered by users.